 To help you plan ahead, we’ve come up with our own edit of a few things to see and do this year.
 At the very least, you can get all your Christmas shopping done at one of the many Christmas markets!

-To get you in the festive mood is our very own Christmas fair at Bedruthan on the 24th and 25th of November, where you can browse for gifts with over 50 stalls to choose from, visit the beautiful Create art gallery and shop, enjoy a delicious lunch of locally sourced seasonal ingredients at the Wild Café, make use of our drop-in childcare and face painting sessions (by donation) and even take part in one of our festive workshops.
+To get you in the festive mood is our very own Christmas fair at Bedruthan on the 24th and 25th of November, where you can browse for gifts with over 50 stalls to choose from, visit the beautiful Create art gallery and shop, enjoy a delicious lunch of locally sourced seasonal ingredients at the Wild Café, make use of our drop-in kids club sessions and face painting sessions (by donation) and even take part in one of our festive workshops.

 Then there’s the Padstow Christmas Festival.
 The biggest and busiest of the lot.
 As well as local artists and jewellery makers, it has an amazing selection of locally produced gin, beer, pickles, meats and cheeses, making it the perfect market for foodies!
 We recommend you head there early though as it can get pretty busy.
 If you’re there after dark, you’ll get to see the beautiful harbour lit up too, where you can join in with some Christmas carols.